viclm/numeric-keyboard/README.md

 ### Options/Props

-The input box supports most of the standard attributes, you can refer the html spec for details.
+As a substitute for native input element, the input box supports most of the standard attributes, you can refer the html spec for details.

 ```javascript
 // There are only two types: number and tel